Cassava: History

-Wild populations of M. esculenta subspecies flabellifolia, shown to be the progenitor of domesticated cassava, are centered in west-central Brazil, where it was likely first domesticated no more than 10,000 years BP.
+Wild populations of M. esculenta subspecies flabellifolia, shown to be the progenitor of domesticated cassava, are centered in west-central Brazil, where it was likely first domesticated no more than 10,000 years ago.
 Forms of the modern domesticated species can also be found growing in the wild in the south of Brazil.
-By 4,600 BC, cassava pollen appears in the Gulf of Mexico lowlands, at the San Andrés archaeological site.
+By 4600 BC, cassava pollen appears in the Gulf of Mexico lowlands, at the San Andrés archaeological site.
 The oldest direct evidence of cassava cultivation comes from a 1,400-year-old Maya site, Joya de Cerén, in El Salvador.
-With its high food potential, it had become a staple food of the native populations of northern South America, southern Mesoamerica, and the Taino people in the Caribbean islands, who grew it using a high-yielding form of shifting agriculture by the time of European contact in 1492.
+It became a staple food of the native populations of northern South America, southern Mesoamerica, and the Taino people in the Caribbean islands, who grew it using a high-yielding form of shifting agriculture by the time of European contact in 1492.
 Cassava was a staple food of pre-Columbian peoples in the Americas and is often portrayed in indigenous art.
-The Moche people often depicted yuca in their ceramics.
+The Moche people often depicted cassava in their ceramics.

 Spaniards in their early occupation of Caribbean islands did not want to eat cassava or maize, which they considered insubstantial, dangerous, and not nutritious.
 They much preferred foods from Spain, specifically wheat bread, olive oil, red wine, and meat, and considered maize and cassava damaging to Europeans.
 The cultivation and consumption of cassava were nonetheless continued in both Portuguese and Spanish America.
 Mass production of cassava bread became the first Cuban industry established by the Spanish.
 Ships departing to Europe from Cuban ports such as Havana, Santiago, Bayamo, and Baracoa carried goods to Spain, but sailors needed to be provisioned for the voyage.
 The Spanish also needed to replenish their boats with dried meat, water, fruit, and large amounts of cassava bread.
 Sailors complained that it caused them digestive problems.
-Tropical Cuban weather was not suitable for wheat planting and cassava would not go stale as quickly as regular bread.